-This page describes how to use PowerShell cmdlets to perform operations on replication instances that exist in your Cloud Platform Console project—operations such as falling back to the failover replica, or stopping replication in a read replica.
+This page describes how to use PowerShell cmdlets to perform operations on replication instances that exist in your Google Cloud console project—operations such as falling back to the failover replica, or stopping replication in a read replica.
 You should use these operations if a Cloud SQL instance or zone experiences problems or suffers an outage.
 However, managing replicas should be done with care so as to not disrupt the existing data or future data.

 For a more in-depth discussion of replication, see Replication Options and Requirements and Tips for Configuring Replication.
 See Setting Up Cloud SQL Instances for details on how to set up both a failover replica instance and a read replica.